The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$: Some Properties of Chebyshev Polynomial and Chebyshev Integer Sequence

-In this section, we review some existing results about the Chebyshev polynomial, and propose some new properties of its $m$-order derivative, which are useful for analyzing the explicit expression of the least-period Chebyshev integer sequence from a given initial state.
+In this section, we revisit the established results concerning the Chebyshev polynomial and introduce novel properties of its $m$-order derivative.
+These properties facilitate the analysis of the explicit expression of the least period of Chebyshev integer sequence originating from any initial state.